gnush/superdupermarket/README.md

 ### Populate Hibernate Database

-Use `code.challenge.PopulateDatabase` to populate the database used by hibernate with default data.
+Use `io.github.gnush.PopulateDatabase` to populate the database used by hibernate with default data.
 Supply the argument `fresh` to purge the existing commodity entries.

 ### Execute with maven